 Aditya Ray is currently an ESRC funded postdoctoral research fellow in the Faculty of Social Sciences (FASS).
 He holds a PhD in Geography from Queen Mary University of London and Master's degrees in Development Studies and German Studies.

-As the ESRC research fellow of the Grand Union DTP (aligned to UK government's industrial strategy), Aditya is extending his PhD research work through publications, research communication and impact development activities in the UK, North America and India.
-Alongside above engagements, Aditya is conducting a preliminary research study in India's 'impact-sourcing' centres, collaborating with key industry partners and experts there.
+As the ESRC research fellow of the Grand Union DTP (aligned to UK government's industrial strategy), Aditya is extending his PhD research through publications, research communication and impact development activities in the UK, North America and India.
+Alongside above engagements, Aditya is also conducting research on various aspects of India's digital economy and its further expansion to Tier-2 and Tier-3 cities, collaborating with key industry partners and experts there.

 Aditya has a keen interest in teaching.